nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 * `seqtab.nochim <-` – specifies the variable that will store the results within in our R environment
 * `removeBimeraDenovo()` – the DADA2 function we are calling, with the following parameters set within it
 * `unqs=` – specifying the “seqtab” object created above
-* `method=` – specifying the method for putative-chimera identification and removal
+* `method=` – specifying the method for putative-chimera identification and removal, "consensus" instructs the function to check the samples in the sequence table independently for bimeras and make a consensus decision on each sequence variant
 * `multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number to run)

 **Input Data:**